Reading:

 11. How exactly do you onboard a new client?

 Last but not least, if you’ve decided on an outsourcing provider, you’re probably wondering how to get started!
 Of course, every software company will be unique, so be prepared to hear some interesting responses.
+Make sure to check our step by step guide for SMEs on “How to Start a Bespoke Dev Project

 In our own case at Software Planet Group, we first engage in high-level discussions to discover what issues the client is dealing with and how they might view a potential solution.